Check out my outdoor garden makeover. In this post, I share my renovation journey where I turned an unloved back yard into a beautiful grassy garden.

-On a misty day, I decided to give my outdoor space a little ‘tidy’.
-Using an electric saw, I started hacking back one small section hacking back the ivy and with it the the fence. it was fun to star with and my neighbours were so happy that I was tackling the weeds that were growing into their garden, they came out and gave me a hand.
-I less than two hours, I’d filled created a huge pile of debris, leaves, roots, bits of bricks and plastic hidden in the bushes.
+On a misty day, I decided to give my outdoor space a tidy.
+Using an electric saw, I hacked away at the ivy.
+My neighbours were so happy that I was getting rid the weeds that were growing into their garden, they gave me a hand.
+In less than two hours, there was a huge pile of debris, leaves, roots, bits of bricks and plastic hidden in the bushes.

-We soon discovered we had a bit of a snail problem too.
-Thanks to lots of gardening blogs, I’ve now become a bit of an expert on how to get rid naturally so as not to harm my dog, Teddy if he eats one (#Tip: Use left over coffee grounds in a watering can sprinkled over your garden).
+I discovered we had a snail problem.
+Thanks to lots of gardening blogs, I’ve now become a bit of an expert on how to get rid of them naturally (so as not to harm my dog, Teddy if he eats one)

 April 2015: Calling In The Pros

-After about two weekends of sawing, pulling, digging and so many trips to the local dump I’ve lost count – I admitted defeat.
-A gardener, Chris Quigley (and friend), helped me finish off the job.
-Chris spent a day (in the pouring rain – bless him) clearing and hacking back the garden for me.
-We filled Chris’s new van full with rubble bags full of rubbish.
-It still didn’t look much like a garden.
+A local gardener, Chris Quigley (and friend), helped me finish off the job.
+Chris spent the day clearing and hacking back the garden for me.
+Chris filled his van full with rubble bags full of rubbish – which you can see below in the photos.

 May 2015: Putting In The Fences

-In May, Jonathan, my boyfriend moved in.
-When I was working away from home on a telly show, he decided to have a look under all the shale ‘just to see what was there’.
-He started to turn over the gravel to make the basis for a lawn.
-It look him about a week of digging.
-He got so well spotted at the local dump, they banned him from coming back again with any more rubble and garden waste.
+In May, I decided to have a look under all the shale to see what was under there.
+I turn over the gravel to make the basis for a lawn.
+It look about a week of digging to level.

 1# It’s good for the environment as rain water drains away into the earth which helps stop flooding in the area.